openeemeter/eemeter/docs/introduction.rst

 relying on simple regression experiments to normalize energy consumption, analysts can parse the impact of exogenous and endogenous factors independently and iteratively.
-The notion of baseload energy use can even be disaggregated into multiple **demand states**.
+The notion of baseload energy use can even be disaggregated into multiple demand states.
 For example, a home will use very little energy when empty, a bit more when occupied, and a large amount when appliances and heating or cooling systems are operating.
 These demand states can be measured against various sorts of interventions, thus enabling